 What is Clinical Massage Therapy?

-Clinical Massage is a knowledge-based approach to treating soft tissue conditions and disorders
+Clinical Massage Therapy is a knowledge-based approach to treating soft tissue conditions and disorders

 The term ‘clinical massage’ refers to massage therapy that is rooted in clinical reasoning.
 It implies a knowledge-based approach to treating soft tissue conditions and disorders.